-For AT Kearney, the test fulfills the same role as the McKinsey Problem Solving Test does for McKinsey — a way to measure a candidates quantitative and logical reasoning skills.
+The AT Kearney Recruitment Test fulfills the same role as the McKinsey Problem Solving Test — it is a way to measure a candidates quantitative and logical reasoning skills.

 - Calculate IS allowed